Coder4916/ceb_art/README.md

 ## **Introduction**

-CEB Art is an Art based e-commerce website with the primary purpose of selling different sized art portraits/pictures from a variety of genres art media has been used.

-The site will also provide a .
+CEB Art is an Art based e-commerce website with the primary purpose of marketing art portraits/pictures from a variety of genres and art media.
+The site will also provide a place for users to leave reviews about the website, it's products, and anything else pertinent to the site.

-There will also be a blog element to the website, where users will have access to external resources and further information to bolster the sites appeal.

-The main requirement of this Code Institute project was to build a responsive and interactive back-end site based around a simple CRUD concept, with the primary objective of making the website simple and easy to use.
-All information and reviews will be stored in a simple Relational Database.
+The main requirement of this Code Institute project was to build a Django full stack website, with the primary objective of making the website simple and easy to us.
+All of the site's products, orders, users and reviews will be stored in a sqlite relational database.

 ## **UX Development**